Mary Kiffmeyer: Minnesota Secretary of State

 Kiffmeyer was elected secretary of state in November 1998, and was sworn into office on January 4, 1999.
 She was re-elected in November 2002.
 She was defeated for re-election in November 2006 by Mark Ritchie.

 During Kiffmeyer's tenure, Minnesota was the highest voter turnout state for all 8 years as determined by Curtis Ganz of the Center for Democracy.
 In 2004, Minnesota had 77.7% voter turnout, the highest in the state since 1960.
 She transformed the Secretary of State website allowing users to find and get directions to their local precincts, and see who their local candidates are in the upcoming election through the "My Ballot" feature..

 During Kiffmeyer's tenure, she convinced the legislature to establish the Safe At Home Program for victims of domestic violence who wanted to register to vote and keep their address private.

 Minnesota Legislature

 Kiffmeyer was elected to the Minnesota House of Representatives in 2008 and re-elected in 2010, representing District 16B.
 In 2012, she was elected to the Minnesota Senate, representing District 30.
-Kiffmeyer served as the President Pro Tem of the Minnesota Senate for two years.
+Kiffmeyer served as the president pro tempore of the Minnesota Senate for two years.